 - Stay in Estonia 3 - 12 months - apply for long-stay visa (type D).

 Long-stay visas (type D) can be applied from the nearest foreign representation of Estonia.

 - Stay in Estonia > 12 months – apply for temporary residence permit (see next tab)

 For a short stay (<12 months) in Estonia you need either a short-stay visa (Schengen visa) (type-C) or long-stay visa (type-D).
 For a longer stay (>12 months) you must apply for a residence permit for employment, research or study (see next tab).
 You can apply for a visa at a diplomatic representation of the Republic of Estonia.

 - Work in Estonia < 90 days - apply for short-stay visa (Schengen visa)

 - Work in Estonia 3 - 12 months - apply for long-stay visa.

 Long-stay visas (type D) still need to be applied for from the nearest Estonian foreign representation.
 Both short-stay and long-stay visa applications are processed in 30 days.
 If you come to Estonia through another country do not forget to check whether a transit visa is required.

-Short term employment can be registered for 270 days, but for a longer time, up to 365 days, if one does research work or is a teacher or lecturer at HEI.Your employer must register you at the Citizenship and Migration Bureau (CMB).
-Short term employment must be registered by the employer before you start working and before you apply for a long-stay visa.
-You must append the document confirming your registration for short term employment to your long-stay visa application.
-The registration process at the CMB takes up to 10 days.
-The best way is to register short term employment by mail before arriving in Estonia (taotlus [at] politsei.ee)
+Short-term employment can be registered for 270 days, but for a longer time, up to 365 days, if one does research work or is a teacher or lecturer at HEI.Your employer must register your short-term employment for you at a PBGB Service Office.
+Short-term employment must be registered by the employer before you start working and before you apply for a long-stay visa.
+You must append the document confirming your registration for short-term employment to your long-stay visa application.
+The registration process at the PBGB takes up to 10 days.
+The best way is to register short term employment by mail before arriving in Estonia.